jwalareddy/cs5293sp20-project3/README.md

 ii) Predicting the cuisine using the given ingredients iii) Finding the nearest neighbours and their distances iv) Vectorized the ingredients, trained the vectorized and built the prediction model
-v) Prediction to which these cuisines map to vi)
+v) Prediction to which these cuisines map to in these ingredients

 ## Turning text into features
 To turn the text into features for the 2 modules that I chose, I used the CountVectorizer and the Tf-idf vectorizer.
 The Tf-idf vectorizer is based on the Bag of Words model.
 ~~~